-Testosterone is also known as male sex hormone; although it is not just present in males, females also produce testosterone (but much smaller quantity).
+Testosterone is also known as male sex hormone; although it is not just present in males, females also produce testosterone (but in a much smaller quantity).
 Testicles are where your testosterone is produced and women produce it through their ovaries.

 What is low testosterone?